BudgetAirpods/InsanityRemastered/README.md

 ## Additions:

 ### Sound Hallucinations:
-In addition to the current sounds that play when inside the facility, this mod adds several new sounds to unnerve you.
+In addition to the current sounds that play when inside the facility, this mod adds several new sounds to throw you off.

-There's also a chance certain vanilla sound effects will play to make the hallucinations more believable.
+There's also a chance certain vanilla sound effects will play to make the sounds more believable.

 ### Player Hallucinations: